thomas-darling/gulp-translate/readme.md

 You may also want to look at the plugins:

-* [gulp-tree-filter](https://www.npmjs.com/package/gulp-tree-filter) for filtering files based using include and exclude globs defined in config files located within the folder tree.
+* [gulp-tree-filter](https://www.npmjs.com/package/gulp-tree-filter) for filtering files based on include and exclude globs defined in config files located within the folder tree.
 Use this to e.g. prevent localizable content from being extracted from unfinished features.

 * [gulp-locale-filter](https://www.npmjs.com/package/gulp-locale-filter) for filtering files based on locale or language codes in the file path.